What Happened in 1956 in the UK? A Remarkable Year of Change, Culture & Progress

 The mid-1950s marked a turning point in British listening habits, as traditional crooners shared chart space with the first wave of rock โ€™nโ€™ roll.
 Elvis Presley was the most successful newcomer.
 Tommy Steele was the UK’s most successful new act.

-The year started with Bill Haley & His Comets rocking around the lock and ended the year with the best selling single of the year, Just Walkinโ€™ in the Rain by Johnnie Ray
+The year started with Bill Haley & His Comets rocking around the clock and ended the year with the best selling single of the year, Just Walkinโ€™ in the Rain by Johnnie Ray

 Why Do Fools Fall in Love by Teenagers (feat.
 Frankie Lymon) was the first song to be written by a teenager, for teenagers, to be number one in the charts.